Mikah Thomas

-Mikah Thomas (born February 21, 2005) is an American professional soccer player who plays as a defender for Major League Soccer club Charlotte FC.
+Mikah Thomas (born February 21, 2005) is an American professional soccer player who plays as a defender for Indy Eleven of the USL Championship on loan from Major League Soccer club Charlotte FC.
 He was selected by Charlotte FC with the 9th overall pick of the 2025 MLS SuperDraft.

 College career

 Thomas played for UConn from 2023 until 2024.
 As a freshman in 2023, Thomas appeared in 8 games with 3 starts, recording 0 goals and 2 assists during the season.
 In 2023, he helped the Huskies to a 9-8-1 record and a second round exit in the Big East championship.
 As a sophomore in 2024, Thomas appeared in 11 games with 5 starts, recording 1 goal and 1 assist.
 In 2024, the Huskies finished with a 8-4-6 record and a first round exit in the Big East championship.

 Club career

 Thomas played a match with National Premier Soccer League team Jacksonville Armada U-23, the developmental team of Jacksonville Armada, in the first round of the 2023 U.S. Open Cup against Miami United.
 Thomas scored the opening goal in the first half, but received a second yellow card in the second half as was sent off following Miami United's equalizer, but Jacksonville won the following penalty shoot-out.